macleen/php-mcl-router/README.md

 }

-// OR USING A CALLABLE INSTEAD OF A CONTROLLER
+// OR USING A CLOSURE INSTEAD OF A CONTROLLER

 Route::get('/user/{id?}', function( RouteParams $parms, AdaptedRequest $req ){